 Requirements for WSD

-The main purpose of using a geo-location database for WSD is to ensure that there is no harmful interference from the WSD to the protected services.
+The main purpose of using a geo-location database for WSD operation is to ensure that there is no harmful interference from the WSD to the protected services.
 This requires that some minimum amount of information is exchanged between the device and the database.
 However, there may be additional benefits for the operation of the cognitive devices and for the protected services if certain additional information is passed between the devices and the database.

 Technical information to be communicated to the geo-location database